OfficeDev/Microsoft-Teams-Samples/samples/bot-request-approval/csharp/README.md

    - Choose Upload a custom App
    - Go to your project directory, the ./AppPackage folder, select the zip folder, and choose Open.
    - Select Add in the pop-up dialog box.
 Your app is uploaded to Teams.

+**Note:** App should be installed for user's manager as well, so that manager can get the task approval request notification.

 ## Further reading